orientechnologies/orientdb-docs/source/Configuration.md

 ##### index.embeddedToSbtreeBonsaiThreshold

-Amount of values after which index implementation will use sbtree as values container.
-Set to -1 to force always using it.
+Amount of values, after which the index implementation will use an sbtree as a values container.
+Set to -1, to disable and force using an sbtree..

 ```
 Setting name...: index.embeddedToSbtreeBonsaiThreshold